the-codinator/uclip/README.md

 - An internet connection!
 - Shell (something that can run `bash scripts`), so sorry, windows may not work (probably try via `git-bash`?)

-This tools runs in the 'bash' environment and requires the following CLI commands for its proper functioning (these are generally available by default):
+This tools runs in the 'bash' environment and requires the following CLI commands for its proper functioning (generally, these are already available in various shells by default):

 - curl: To access the online clipboard
 - base64: For encoding text (to deal with special characters)
 - openssl: For encrypting data stored on the online clipboard (not used if encryption key is not set)
-- pbcopy/pbpaste: For interacting with the local clipboard on MAC OS
+- pbcopy/pbpaste: For interacting with the local clipboard on Mac-OS

 ## Disclaimer